vcerqueira/forecasting_experiments/README.md

 ## Arbitrage of Forecasting Experts

 This is a repo containing a set of experiments for forecast combination.
-Below is a brief summary on how to run the scripts and what they contain.
+Below is a brief summary on how to run the scripts.

-### Folders
+### Content

 #### data

-Contains the time series datasets and a script to transform these to a tabular format
+Contains the time series datasets and a script to transform these into a tabular format using time delay embedding.

 #### sources